mstksg/inCode/copy/entries/huffman-2.md

 Testing
 -------

-We can write a utility to test our building:
+We can write a utility to test our encoding/decoding functions:

 ~~~haskell
 !!!huffman/Huffman.hs "testTree ::" huffman-encoding